-The residential depreciation analysis for 2023 was conducted in October of 2022 following the steps outlined in the IAAO's Property Appraisal and Assessment Administration.
-Sales are extracted from the CAMA system for the period of August 2021 to August 2022.
+The residential depreciation analysis for 2025 was conducted in September of 2024 following the steps outlined in the IAAO's Property Appraisal and Assessment Administration.
+Sales were reviewed from the CAMA system for the period of February 2024 through January 2025.
 The results are filtered to return only qualified single family residential sales with no remodel.